Opuntia Basilaris [op-UN-tee-a, bas-il-LAIR-iss] is a small Opuntia species from the family Cactaceae (cactus).

 Like other succulent species, beavertail prickly pear is an ideal choice for rock gardens, cacti gardens, Mediterranean gardens, and xeriscape landscapes.

-It is also a good choice for growing in containers for decks and sunny patios.
+It is also a good choice for growing in decks and sunny patios containers.

 While the plant adds year-round interest to gardens, it particularly attracts attention during the blooming period when large, colorful flowers emerge at the tips of the pads.